 Following is how I've used this special book for a children's Bible lesson and devotional talk.
 This can be adapted for Children's church, a children's sermon, or even adult devotional talk.
 Children's books can be made into wonderful Christian object lessons!

-We also have a special Christmas Bible study lesson to go along with this story.
+Although Easter is the ideal holiday for which to use this story, we also have a special Christmas Bible study lesson to go along with it.

 |The Tale of Three Trees